DATA-413/613 Data Science

 Generative AI Policy

-• Data Science and Statistics are also special fields in that a degree will only get you an interview, it won’t get you a job.
+• In data science and statistics, a degree may get you an interview, but it won’t get you the job.

 Academic Integrity Code